-Conservation Corps: In this eleven-week AmeriCorps programs, members (ages 18-24) complete on-the-ground conservation projects with the National Park Service and U.S. Forest Service, develop job skills, learn about public land management, and explore natural resource careers.
+Conservation Corps: In this eleven-week AmeriCorps programs, members (ages 18-30) complete on-the-ground conservation and stewardship projects with the National Park Service and U.S. Forest Service, take part in professional development sessions, learn about public land management, and explore natural resource careers.
 Members receive a living stipend, work clothing and boots, are provided a housing location for the duration of the season, free rental gear, and invaluable experience.
 Upon successful completion of the program, members are will receive a an AmeriCorps Education Award.
-The Conservancy also provides housing and gear for all members.

 High School Leadership Corps: This eleven-day immersive work experience provides Colorado high school youth (entering 9th-12th grade) with an opportunity to camp in Rocky Mountain National Park, support on-the-ground work projects, develop outdoor skills, learn about natural resource management, and gain awareness into public land careers.
 Members receive a stipend upon completion of the program and work clothing.
 The Conservancy provides gear, food, transportation, and housing (campsite) for all members.

 Education Fellowships: The education fellowships provides 5-month opportunities for recent college graduates to work with the Field Institute and support the Environmental Education program in Rocky Mountain National Park.
 Fellows will develop and lead youth and family programming, learn about program management, conduct organizational outreach, guide educational bus adventures, and work with school groups.
 Fellows receive a living stipend and housing throughout their season.